• Skip to primary navigation

 On the other hand, salmon is popular globally for its rich flavor and fatty texture that complements cream-based dishes like pasta or soups.

-Both fish offer a plethora of culinary options suitable for any occasion or dish.
+Both fish offer many culinary options suitable for any occasion or dish.

 In terms of specific culinary usages, barramundi can be grilled with citrus fruits or paired with mango salsa to bring out its sweet flavor.